 "A common misconception is that specific diets, like the ketogenic diet or the paleo diet, cause weight loss," says Thiruchelvam.
 "But it’s actually about the number of calories consumed and burnt rather than the specific diet.
 Many of us have heard the story about the man who lost weight only by eating at McDonald's.
 It’s possible, but far from ideal for eating behaviors and health markers.”

-So, what could be preventing you from getting into this all-important deficit?
+So, what could be causing you to struggle with not losing weight in a calorie deficit?
 From not drinking enough water to eating too much of one food in particular, here's why you could be dieting but not losing weight.

 1. Your deficit isn't correct